SOKAJ-7/Hawaii-Climate-Analysis/README.md

 ## Summary
 Based on the statistical analysis we conducted, it can be said that June will be a warmer month than December as is to be expected.
-However both months have fairly high average temperatures of The difference between the average temperatures of these months appears to be small enough to make 'Surf n' Shake' a viable business through December.
-There is only a 3 degree farenheit deifference in average temperature with similar standard deviations between each month.
+However, both months have fairly high average temperatures of 75 and 71 F, respectively.
+If we assume 68 F (20 C) to be the minimum temperature to not impact business, it appears that 'Surf n' Shake' would be a viable business through December.
+Furthermore, ~75% of days in December will be over 68 F while